bob123456678/TrainControl/src/examples/Readme.md

 You can also manually specify where each locomotive should go through the "Locomotive Commands" tab.
 The list of available paths is automatically calculated based on the graph state and S88 feedback.

 Note that a path with conflicting accessory commands will never be chosen.

-From v1.9.5, if `atomicRoutes` is set to `false`, edges will be unlocked as the active train passes them, rather than at the end of each path.
-This may make operation more fun/fast-paced, as new routes will start earlier, at the expense of a more complex graph configuration.
-To ensure that potential collisions are avoided, each edge must be configured with a length.
-Edges will only be unlocked once the cumulative traversed edge length exceeds the current train's length.
-A length value of 0 for any edge disables this functionality and will result in instant unlocks.
-Note that lock edges, which should be used for any overlapping/crossing tracks, will never be unlocked early.

-From v1.10.0, all locomotive configuration is nested within the `loc` array for better semantics and readability and no longer prefixed by "loc".

 ```
 {